Azeri–Chirag–Gunashli

-Azeri–Chirag–Gunashli (ACG, Azəri-Çıraq-Günəşli) or Azeri–Chirag–Deepwater Gunashli is a complex of oil fields in the Caspian Sea, about 120 km off the coast of Azerbaijan.
-It consists of the Azeri and Chirag oil fields, and the deepwater portion of the Gunashli oil field.
-An overall estimate of the area of the development is 432.4 km2.
-It is developed by the Azerbaijan International Operating Company, a consortium of international oil companies, and operated by BP on behalf of the consortium.
-The ACG fields have estimated recoverable reserves of about 5 to 6 Goilbbl of petroleum.
-Peak oil production of 885000 oilbbl/d was reached in 2010.
-However by the first quarter of 2024, production had fallen to 339000 oilbbl/d, or approximately one-third of peak value, as the production rates moved towards terminal decline.
-As of 2021, ACG oil accounted for 95% of all Azerbaijani oil exports.
+Azeri–Chirag–Gunashli (ACG, Azəri-Çıraq-Günəşli), also known as Azeri–Chirag–Deepwater Gunashli, is a complex of offshore oil and gas reservoirs in the Caspian Sea, about 120 km off the coast of Azerbaijan.
+It consists of the Azeri and Chirag oil fields and the deepwater portion of the Gunashli oil field.
+The total development area covers 432.4 km2.
+The contract area contains estimated oil reserves in excess of 5.2 billion barrels.

+The development is operated by BP Exploration (Caspian Sea) Limited on behalf of the Azerbaijan International Operating Company (AIOC) consortium.
+Peak oil production of approximately 823100 oilbbl/d was reached in 2010.
+Production subsequently declined as the mature fields entered a period of declining output.
+Production averaged approximately 330,000 barrels per day in 2025.
+In the first quarter of 2026, production averaged approximately 325,000 barrels per day, with approximately 29 million barrels produced during the quarter.

-BP reports that crude oil from ACG is exported through the Baku–Tbilisi–Ceyhan pipeline to the Mediterranean Sea and the Baku-Supsa Pipeline to Supsa in Georgia, as well as through the Baku-Novorossiysk Pipeline to Novorossiysk in Russia.
-It is believed that there may also be untapped natural gas reserves under the ACG oilfields.
+BP reports that crude oil from ACG is exported through the Baku–Tbilisi–Ceyhan pipeline to the Mediterranean Sea, the Baku-Supsa Pipeline to Supsa in Georgia, and the Baku-Novorossiysk Pipeline to Novorossiysk in Russia.
+The ACG block also contains non-associated natural gas reserves.
+In 2024, BP and its co-venturers announced an agreement to advance the exploration, appraisal, development and production of these resources.
+The first non-associated gas production from ACG began in 2026.

-Media reports indicate that according to American Consulting Association IHS CERA (Cambridge Energy Research Associates), the Azeri–Chirag–Gunashli is the third-largest oil-field development out of 20 listed.
-Total investment was estimated at US$20 billion as of 2009.
-As of 2008 reports, oil from the ACG fields accounted for approximately 80% of Azerbaijan's total oil production (exports and domestic consumption) and was expected to bring Azerbaijan potentially $80 billion in profits.
+In 2009, IHS CERA (Cambridge Energy Research Associates)ranked ACG third among 20 of the world's largest oil-fields, based on production.
+Total investment was estimated at US$20 billion at the time.
+In 2008, oil from the ACG fields accounted for approximately 80% of Azerbaijan's total oil production, including exports and domestic consumption.
+Contemporary estimates projected that the project could generate up to and was expected to generate up to US$80 billion in profits for Azerbaijan.

+The Azeri Central East (ACE) platform, the seventh production platform in the ACG development, began oil production in April 2024.